-DGs being transported through port are not permitted to be on port for longer than 72 hours (no exceptions) Class 1 and Class 7 substances are limited to 30 minutes on port (maximum) and have set exclusion zones in place as part of their transfer.
+- (i) All DGs being transported through port are not permitted to be on port for longer than 72 hours (no exceptions). - (ii) Class 1 (Explosives) and Class 7 (Radioactive) substances are limited to 30 minutes on port (maximum) and have set exclusion zones and limits on transfer times in place as part of their transfer.
+The transfer materials of this classes are by special arrangement ONLY! please contact CentrePort should you wish to transport these items through the port.